 So Public Spend Forum will be exploring many of the barriers still facing companies seeking to do business with the public sector market in a webinar on ‘Barriers to Entry: Supplier Perspectives.’
 As the name suggests, they will be capturing industry experiences of dealing with governments and will be gathering feedback on some of the biggest barriers many suppliers are up against.

-For some insight into similar problems facing emergent, or start-up firms, listen to the main takeaways from another webinar earlier this month, featuring the perspective of a start-up owner and federal government representatives – which makes for some interesting listening.
+For some insight into similar problems facing emergent, or start-up firms, listen to the main takeaways from another webinar, featuring the perspective of a start-up owner and federal government representatives – which makes for some interesting listening.